PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/infrastructure.rst

 There are laptops running data collection software at various sites we are interested in monitoring.
 See the appropriate application's page for more information.

-For testing we currently have lvmsocq02, which is updated with a database dump from lvmsoq01, and then the next release candidate version is pulled from git to test before deploying to prod.
+For testing we have lvmsocq02.
+To prepare for testing a database dump is copied from lvmsoq01, and the next release candidate version is pulled using git.

+.. note:: Remember to migrate the changes to the Django database schema before running the new version of the code.

 For development we have two machines, lvmsocdev01 and lvmsocdev03.